DiceSpinner/LobsterFramework/Documentation/manual/AbilitySystem.md

 public class CircleAttackContext : AbilityContext { }
 ```
 ### Enforce the Requirement
-The ability system features `RequireAbilityComponentAttribute` to allow the custom inspector to help developers to enforces the `AbilityComponent` requirements by abilities.
-When attempting to remove an `AbilityComponent` from `AbilityData`, the editor script will check the number of abilities relying on it.
+The ability system features[ `RequireAbilityComponentAttribute`](xref:LobsterFramework.RequireComponentReferenceAttribute) to allow the custom inspector to help developers to enforces the requirements of abilities.
+When attempting to remove an [`ability component`](#ability-component) from [`ability data`](#ability-data), the editor script will check the number of abilities relying on it.
 The operation will only be carried out once the script has verified that number is 0, otherwise an error will be displayed in the console, indicating which abilities depend on it:
 ```
 // CircleAttack.cs
 using LobsterFramework;